-Our results from 9 years of data indicate strong differences between colonization and extinction dynamics of Black-backed Woodpeckers in burned forests.
-Average colonization probability (defined here as the probability of a single survey point becoming occupied by woodpeckers given that it was previously unoccupied subsequent to the fire) was quite low (4.8%), while average extinction probability was much higher (69%).
-Despite being low, the probability of a site being colonized was strongly and positively associated with snag density and strongly negatively associated with fire age.
+Our results from 10 years of data indicate strong differences between colonization and extinction dynamics of Black-backed Woodpeckers in burned forests.
+Average colonization probability (defined here as the probability of a single survey point becoming occupied by woodpeckers given that it was previously unoccupied subsequent to the fire) was quite low (4.7%), while average extinction probability was much higher (70%).
+The probability of a site being colonized was strongly and positively associated with snag density and strongly negatively associated with fire age.
 Thus, early post-fire sites with high snag densities have a relatively higher probability of being colonized than other sites.
-By comparison, no single factor was strongly associated with extinction, with a moderate negative association with burn severity (i.e., more severe fires make extinction less likely).
-Previous analyses of occupancy dynamics

-(Siegel et al. 2012, 2014a, b) have indicated extinction might be best modeled as purely random, but stronger evidence for a burn severity appeared only after 8 years of data (Siegel et al. 2017).
-Thus, inferential trends over multiple years of repeating this analysis with increasing amounts of data suggest that the relationship strength may vary through time or may interact with other environmental variables (e.g., climate) or population density.
-Additional years of data may help to resolve this complex relationship.
+By comparison, only burn severity showed a moderately strong negative association with extinction (i.e., more severe fires make extinction less likely).
+Inferential trends over multiple years of repeating this analysis with increasing amounts of data suggest that the relationship between burn severity and extinction probability is likely important (i.e., real), but that the relationship strength may vary through time or may interact with other environmental variables (e.g., climate, tree composition) or population density.
+Additional years of data has helped to resolve this complex relationship.
+Previous analyses of occupancy dynamics (Siegel et al. 2012, 2014a, 2014b) have indicated extinction might be best modeled as purely random, but stronger evidence for a burn severity appeared only after 8 years of data (Siegel et al. 2017).

 The differences between the relative frequency of colonization versus extinction as well as the strength of covariate relationships of colonization versus extinction lead to novel insight on the drivers behind changes in Black-backed Woodpecker occurrence.
 Based on analyses limited to modeling occupancy (e.g., Siegel et al. 2011, Saracco et al. 2011, Tingley et al. 2016, Table 5), we tend to think of occurrence as being limited predominantly by fire age and snag density.
 This leads to the assumption that an occupied site may go extinct because the site has aged to a certain point, and that the critical age at which a site goes extinct depends on habitat quality characteristics, such as snag density.
 Our results, however, suggest that the mechanistic pathway is actually the opposite.
 Extinction appears to be a relatively likely event, but one with relatively weak controls (e.g., burn severity).
-That does not mean that other factors that were not investigated (e.g., post-fire management actions that change habitat) do not have an effect on extinction, but that extinction appears to occur with no strong relationship to the investigated covariates.
+That does not mean that other factors that were not investigated (e.g., post-fire management actions that change habitat, patch dynamics across the larger landscape) do not have an effect on extinction, but that extinction appears to occur with no strong relationship to the investigated covariates.
 By contrast, colonization (after fires are greater than 1 year old) is a relatively unlikely event, but one which is strongly associated with both fire age and snag density.
 Colonization after one year post-fire, consequently, is an important dynamic strongly influencing the observed distribution of Black-backed Woodpeckers on a landscape.
-If management actions were to be taken aimed at increasing overall occupancy, these results suggest that colonization should be targeted rather than extinction, presumably through retention of early post-fire stands with high snag densities in strategic locations.
+If management actions were to be taken aimed at increasing overall occupancy, these results suggest that colonization should be targeted rather than extinction, presumably through retention of early post-fire stands with high snag densities (Tingley et al. 2018).